GaleJames-creator/gale-james/tutorials/payment-api-getting-started.md

 * Never include keys in public code or repositories.
 * Rotate keys regularly, especially if compromised.

-Rotate API keys regularly and monitor for issues.
 For help, contact your Customer Success Manager.

 **Setting an environment variable**